 A named person (or group of people) is more likely to inspire action than a nameless one.
-A University of Pennsylvania study, for example, suggests that it’s easier for people to value the life of an individual who they can readily identify with than it is a statistical group of victims.
+A University of Pennsylvania study, for example, suggests that it’s easier for people to value the life of an individual with who they can readily identify than it is a statistical group of victims.

 It’s far easier for donors to give when the recipients are familiar.
 To encourage more donations, approach potential donors on a personal level.
 Give as many details about yourself or the beneficiary as possible, to help donors feel emotionally invested.
 If your fundraiser is for multiple victims of a tragedy, try to relay as much as you can about each person involved.

 3. Let them know you’re almost there

 Another study found that the closer a fundraiser is to meeting its goal, the more likely people are to donate.
 This idea of tangibility increases perceived impact, “the perception that one’s involvement will make a difference”—and motivates people to donate.

 To increase your fundraiser’s momentum, ask those closest to you to make their contributions early on.
 Setting your fundraising goal relatively low can also give your fundraiser a tangibility boost.
 Remember, you can always increase your goal at any point.

 To retain donors, it’s vital to post updates to your fundraising page.
 Updates make donors feel valued, allow them to follow your progress, and see how their contributions are helping.
 It all adds up to what researchers call empathic joy.

 Include a breakdown of costs with each update, so donors can see how their funds are helping.
 And make sure to thank your donors.
 Your gratitude will heighten their emotional reward, increasing the likelihood that they’ll give again.

 When you’re creating your fundraiser or optimizing your crowdfunding strategy, use these insights and tips to tap into your largest potential pool of donors, then activate them in an effective and meaningful way.